 Picnics

-The best way to explore the reserve is on a one planned picnic trip as it’s small it can actually be explored within two hours, there are a number of picnic sites put in place where you can enjoy your lunch from with greater views of nature.
+The best way to explore the reserve is on a planned picnic trip; as it’s small, it can actually be explored within two hours, there are a number of picnic sites put in place where you can enjoy your lunch with greater views of nature.

 Where to stay